 Fifth, the psalms fall into at least five major kinds or types:

 Much of Scripture is an inspired record of God’s words to His people.
 The psalms are different in that many of them are an inspired record of God’s people’s words to Him.
 That should tell us something.
 If communion with God is important enough to preserve for us inspired patterns of it, God must greatly desire the prayers, petitions, praise, and thanksgiving of His saints.
-Jesus truly does stand at the door and knock, wishing fellowship with any believer who will open the door for Him (Rev. 3:20).
+Jesus truly does stand at the door and knock, wishing for communion with any believer who will open the door to Him (Rev. 3:20).

 - What are the five books of the Psalms?